<BGSOUND SRC="38.wav">

 "You know who he is?" she said.

 At that point, my eyes went to a guy at the magazine rack.
-The clerk was watching him and he really did look like a shoplifter.
+The clerk was watching him, and he really did look like a shoplifter.
 It suddenly hit me that I knew him.
 It was Alfie, one of the guys on the crew.
-His clothing looked ridiculous - a trench coat, dark sunglasses and a fisherman's cap in the summer.
+His clothing looked ridiculous - a trench coat, dark sunglasses, and a fisherman's cap in the summer.
 I knew he was disguised in order to tail me and that Jackson, our director, had put him up to it.
-The S-O-Bs, this was getting to be too much.
-They wanted to control the production so much I couldn't even go for a walk anymore - like maybe they were worried they might have to delay a scene if I got lost.
+This was getting to be too much.
+They wanted to control the production so much that I couldn't even go for a walk anymore, like maybe they were worried they might have to delay a scene if I got lost.
 Served me right for forgetting to hypnotize them.
 Feeling anger rise, I put it in the clerk's mind that he should grab Alfie.

-Reaching the change house, we stopped and she went in to change.
+Reaching the change house, we stopped, and she went in to change.
 I stayed on the boardwalk, shuffling back and forth, watching a volleyball game, thinking how much I liked her bubbly personality.
-Donna had laughed and talked much on our stroll and that was half of the fix I needed.
-It was always that way, a warm conversant woman and me the strong silent type, sucking in the emotions I didn't have.
-I felt nice but it still saddened me because it was so fleeting and it would pass as fast as her life.
-I would drink her blood and she would awaken a different person - one with no use for me, with her own lust to satisfy.
-Life is emotion and I suppose us undead get so old all feelings go numb.
+Donna had laughed and talked much on our stroll, and that was half of the fix I needed.
+It was always that way, a warm conversant woman and me, the strong, silent type, sucking in the emotions I didn't have.
+I felt nice, but it still saddened me because it was so fleeting, and it would pass as fast as her life.
+I would drink her blood, and she would awaken a different person, one with no use for me, with her own lust to satisfy.
+Life is emotion, and I suppose we undead get so old that all feelings go numb.
 To remember what love is and for life to be even worth living at all, I have to drink emotion from my victims before I drink their blood.

-She emerged wearing a light-red bikini and she had the figure for it if not the tan.
+She emerged wearing a light-red bikini, and she had the figure for it, if not the tan.
 Her skin was creamy, and I could see that she was the delicate type that stayed in the shade.
-Sudden arousal hit me and I turned and looked back across the park, hoping she wouldn't notice.
-Her grin was so broad as she stepped beside me I assumed she did.
-Vampire or not, lack of control still causes me embarrassment, and I'm sure I was pinking for a moment before I turned a more greenish color.
+Sudden arousal hit me, and I turned and looked back across the park, hoping she wouldn't notice.
+Her grin was so broad as she stepped beside me, I assumed she did.
+Vampire or not, lack of control still causes me embarrassment, and I'm sure I was pink for a moment before I turned a more greenish color.
 Green for loathing because it was then that I saw the production van cruising down the beach road and knew that my director had somehow followed me.

-I looked deep in her eyes, then something flashed in peripheral vision and I turned and looked.
+I looked deep into her eyes, then something flashed in my peripheral vision, and I turned to look.
 My disappointment was impossible to hide.
 It was Jackson, my director, his bald head shining as he came through the boulders.
-Several people were behind him, coming down the path - costumed people who were less than actors.
-He'd got them at a local science fiction convention and was using them as extras in our new B horror movie.
+Several people were behind him, coming down the path, costumed people who were less than actors.
+He'd gotten them at a local science fiction convention and was using them as extras in our new B-quality horror movie.

-A tear formed in the corner of my eye, then I noticed Jackson had froze and was just standing there staring at Donna.
+A tear formed in the corner of my eye, and then I noticed Jackson had frozen, just standing there staring at Donna.
 I looked back at her, saw wide eyes and brilliant teeth.
-Large incisors about to close on my neck.
+Large incisors are about to close on my neck.
 She hadn't noticed the others; her attention was still on me.
-Then I caught on; she was crazy like I was crazy and spent her days trying to be the vampire she wasn't . . . trying to be the interesting creature she never could be.
+Then I caught on; she was crazy, like I was, and spent her days trying to be the vampire she wasn't, trying to be the interesting creature she never could be.
 I should have been sad, but I wasn't.
 Instead, I was happy.

-I let her teeth close on my neck and I could see Jackson from the corner of my eye.
-He was raising his camcorder and he had that crazy look on his face.
+I let her teeth close on my neck, and I could see Jackson from the corner of my eye.
+He was raising his camcorder, and he had that crazy look on his face.
 I'd seen it once before.
 The day he discovered me.
-It was the weird look he gets when he knows he's found a star.
+It was the weird look he got when he knew he'd found a star.

 ------ The End -------